baohuy251210/LambertJavaProjects/README.md

 ---
 ## Decimal to Hexadecimal
 Using .txt files as input and output.
 This program change the value from Decimal base to Hexadecimal base
+Explain:
+The code use a String locate = "0123456789ABCDEF", which contains all the characters in hexadecimal base.
+Each turn, the program checks if it's gone through the entire integer (decimal base) or not.
+Then, by using ```dec%16```, it puts in the result string the character at ```dec%16```.
+Best way is to try it.
 Code:
 ```java
 import java.util.*;